eduardogott/HyperBot-Java/progress.md

 ### moderation.py
 !ticketban - Forbids someone of creating tickets !unticketban - Removes the ticket prohibiton
-!ban - Bans someone from the guild
 !unban - Unbans someone from the guild
 !timeout - Timeout someone on the guild
-!untimeout - Untimeout someone on the guild
-!kick - Kicks someone from the guild
-!clear - Clears the chat
-!slowmode - Applies a slowmode to the chat !setnickname - Sets a user's nickname/display name !history - Checks the punishment history for someone !staffhistory - Checks the punishments applied by someone
+!untimeout - Untimeout someone on the guild !setnickname - Sets a user's nickname/display name !history - Checks the punishment history for someone !staffhistory - Checks the punishments applied by someone